Illinois Criminal Code and Laws

 What is a Felony or Misdemeanor Offense in Illinois?

-Under Illinois criminal law, felonies are significantly more serious than misdemeanors.
+Under Illinois criminal law, felonies are significantly more serious offenses than misdemeanors.

 Typically, a conviction on a felony charge carries a jail sentence of more than 1 year.
 For the most serious violent felonies, the sentences are significantly more, and many offenses have mandatory minimum jail sentences.